olensmar/ImageReplacerPlugin/README.md

 # PNG Image Replacer Plugin

-A simple Intellij Plugin that makes it easy to replace the content of existing PNG image files.dd
+A simple Intellij Plugin that makes it easy to replace the content of existing PNG image files.

 ## Usage